alpas/alpasdev/src/main/resources/docs/deployment.md

 </span>

-3. Create a nginx config file for your domain `/etc/nginx/sites-available/example.com` and paste the following:
+3. Create a nginx config file for your domain `/etc/nginx/sites-available/example.com` and paste the following - <strong>note:</strong>
+if the file already exists, you will need to make modifications accordingly

 <span class="line-numbers" data-start="1" data-file="/etc/nginx/sites-available/example.com">